A keyboard shortcut tool for keyboard-based page navigation and browser tab operations with an advanced omnibar and global shortcuts

 It will provide 8 "global" browser shortcuts: createTab, previousTab, nextTab, reloadTab, and some others, so you may bind some key sequences to them, and then these commands will work even when a page has no focus (e.g. when the browser address bar is focused).

 It will register an omnibox keyword "v", and if you input "v" and press Space on the browser address bar (omnibox), you can do searches for history, bookmarks and tabs just like you're inputting on its Vomnibar.

 It supports encoded URLs, and you can search Chinese, Japanese and Korean words in URLs of history and bookmarks.
 You may configure it to decode URLs in a charset of your locale .

-It will syncing all settings you set across computers, and you may disable the syncing on certain computers.
+It will download all synced settings from the Internet during the first installation, and you may enable/disable the syncing on certain computers.

-If you have any blacklist/whitelist of key mappings, it will monitor browser tab URL changes to re-check whether a new URL matches your URL pattern list.
+If you have any exclusion rule for key mappings, it will monitor browser tab URL changes to re-check whether a new URL matches your URL pattern list.

 Vimium C may show a notification when it gets upgraded to a new minor version.

-For more information about rebinding your keys and how to use many of Vimium C's features, please see here: https://github.com/gdh1995/vimium-c#readme .
+For more information about release notes, rebinding your keys and how to use many of Vimium C's features, please see here: https://github.com/gdh1995/vimium-c#readme .
 There're also wiki pages.